DFabric/DPlatform-Shell/README.md

 ## Requirements

-A recent GNU/Linux operating system with **SystemD** is highly recommended:
+A recent GNU/Linux operating system with **SystemD** is recommended, lots of apps have a custom SytemdD service.

 Debian 8 Jessie and derivatives like Ubuntu and Raspbian.
-Full support, well tested
+Full support, well tested If you use Ubuntu 14.04.x, you can switch to SystemD instead the default Upstart else you won't have most of custom apps services.

 CentOS 7, Fedora and other RHEL derivatives.
 Good support, not fully tested